Mother's Day (1980 film): Plot

 Abbey and Trina awaken the following day and plan to escape while Mother and her boys exercise outside.
 During their exercise routine, Mother is alarmed when she spots her deformed sister Queenie—who lives in the woods and subsists on vermin—roaming in the distance.
 Inside the house, Abbey and Trina discover Terry and Charlie's bodies, and find a brutalized Jackie hidden inside a drawer.
 The three women manage to escape and flee into the woods.
-While Ike searches for the women, Addley remains at home with Mother where he questions Queenie's existence and if Mother's claims are just a ploy to keep the boys at home with her.
+While Ike searches for the women, Addley remains at home with Mother, where he questions Queenie's existence and whether Mother's claims are just a ploy to keep the boys at home with her.
 As Jackie is unable to move quickly because of her injuries, Trina and Abbey become separated.
 Trina finds the car destroyed and is chased by Ike, while Jackie peacefully dies of her wounds.
 Ike eventually loses track of Trina, and she reunites with Abbey for revenge against Mother and the brothers.

-The next morning, Abbey and Trina arm themselves with weapons and begin to invade the cabin to avenge Jackie.
+The next morning, Abbey and Trina arm themselves and invade the cabin to avenge Jackie.
 Trina castrates Addley with a clawhammer before Abbey suffocates him.
 When the women drag Addley's body outside, Ike leaps from a second-story window and attacks them.
 Enraged over his brother's death, Ike tries to strangle Trina before Abbey pours Drano down his throat.
 He chases the women into the house, where Abbey slams a television set on his head before Trina stabs him to death with an electric knife.
 With the brothers dead, the girls confront Mother in the basement where she is watching television, and sadistically suffocate her with a pair of inflatable breasts.
-With their vengeance complete, the two girls make a burial for Jackie and prepare to leave the woods before they are suddenly attacked by Queenie who leaps at them from behind the bushes.
+With their vengeance complete, the two girls hold a burial for Jackie and prepare to leave the woods when Queenie suddenly leaps at them from behind the bushes.